microsoft/sqllinuxlabs/containers/readme.md

 >
 >RESTORE DATABASE successfully processed 392 pages in 0.278 seconds (11.016 MB/sec).

-If you connect to the instance, you should see that the instance was restored.
+If you connect to the instance, you should see that the database was restored.

 ![RestoredDB.PNG](/Media/Container-RestoredDB.png)